mozilla/data-docs/src/concepts/pipeline/schemas.md

 A reference [Python
-implementation](https://github.com/acmiyaguchi/test-casing/blob/master/src/main.py) of the snake casing algorithm been implemented in the decoder and transpiler using [a shared test-suite](https://github.com/acmiyaguchi/test-casing/tree/master/test-cases).
+implementation](https://github.com/acmiyaguchi/test-casing/blob/master/src/main.py) of the snake casing algorithm is ensured to be compatible with the implementations in the decoder and transpiler using [a shared test-suite](https://github.com/acmiyaguchi/test-casing/tree/master/test-cases).
 To illustrate the transformation, consider the [`a11y.theme` keyed scalar](https://probes.telemetry.mozilla.org/?view=detail&probeId=scalar%2Fa11y.theme) in the [main